cnbeining/Biligrab/README.md

 MAKE SURE YOU DELETE ANY SENSIVE INFORMATION THAT YOU DO NOT WANT TO SHARE PUBLICLY(E.G., IP ADDRESS, USERNAME, ETC.) BEFORE YOU POST ANYTHING!

 *You can still send me the info privately via my email.
-PGP public key avalable at http://www.cnbeining.com/about/*
+PGP public key available at http://www.cnbeining.com/about/*

 Any donation is welcome as well.
 Please get in touch with me: cnbeining[at]gmail.com .